 1bis.1.1.1 Texts should be as brief as possible, taking account of the necessary content, and should relate directly to the Question/topic or part of the Question/topic being studied.

-1bis.1.1.2 Each text should include a reference to related texts and, where appropriate, to relevant provisions of the International Telecommunication Regulations (ITRs), without any interpretation or qualification of the ITRs or suggesting any change to them.
+1bis.1.1.2 Each text should include a reference to related texts and, where appropriate, to relevant provisions of the ITRs, without any interpretation or qualification of the ITRs or suggesting any change to them.

-1bis.1.1.3 Texts (including resolutions, Questions, opinions, Recommendations, supplements, implementation guidelines, technical reports and handbooks) shall be presented showing their number, their title and an indication of the year of their initial approval, and, where appropriate, the year of approval of any revisions.
+1bis.1.1.3 Texts (including resolutions of WTSA and opinions, Questions, ITU-T Recommendations, supplements, implementation guidelines, technical reports and handbooks) shall be presented showing their number, their title and an indication of the year of their initial approval, and, where appropriate, the year of approval of any revisions.

 1bis.1.1.4 Annexes to any of these texts should be considered as having equivalent status, unless otherwise specified.

-1bis.1.1.5 Supplements to Recommendations do not constitute an integral part of the Recommendations and shall not be considered as having equivalent status to Recommendations or annexes to Recommendations.
+1bis.1.1.5 Supplements to ITU-T Recommendations do not constitute an integral part of the Recommendations and shall not be considered as having equivalent status to Recommendations or annexes to Recommendations.

 1bis.1.2 Publication of texts